 Full Episode Transcript:

-Welcome to The Widowed Mom Podcast, episode 198, Widows Like Us: An Interview with Cheri Metzler.
+Welcome to The Widowed Mom Podcast, episode 198, Widows Unfiltered: An Interview with Cheri Metzler.

 Welcome to The Widowed Mom Podcast, the only podcast that offers a proven process to help you work through your grief, to grow, evolve, and create a future you can truly look forward to.
 Here’s your host, Master Certified life coach, grief expert, widow, and mom, Krista St-Germain.